Because of your contributions, this year we were able to:

 2014 marks 30 years of Brooklyn For Peace working for peace and justice!
-We are writing now because your membership and financial support is crucial for us to maintain our current level of activity and to grow, and we need your support.
+We are writing now because your membership and financial support are crucial for us to maintain our current level of activity and to grow.

 Brooklyn For Peace Turns Thirty — And We Celebrate!